On the Stability of Electromechanical Switching Devices: Introduction

 Many works have been also focused on the design of control strategies to achieve soft landing, i.e., switching the device without impacts or bounces.
-Since the early works in the 1990s~\cite{lim1994proportional,davies1996towards}, a variety of methods have been evaluated in pursuit of this goal: sliding-mode control \cite{gamble1996comparison,EYABI2006159}, optimal open-loop control \cite{Fabbrini2012cost,moya2019probability}, backstepping~\cite{deschaux2019magnetic}, or iterative techniques \cite{ramirez2017new,moya2020run}, among others.
-Many of the proposed strategies, in particular those including some form of feedback, rely on position estimators that are fed only with measurements of electrical variables. \cite{STRAUBERGER2016206,braun2018observer}.
+Since the early works in the 1990s~\cite{lim1994proportional,davies1996towards}, a variety of methods have been evaluated in pursuit of this goal: sliding-mode control \cite{gamble1996comparison,EYABI2006159}, optimal open-loop control \cite{Fabbrini2012cost}, backstepping~\cite{deschaux2019magnetic}, or iterative techniques \cite{moya2020run}, among others.
+Many of the proposed strategies, in particular those including some form of feedback, rely on position estimators that are fed only with measurements of electrical variables \cite{STRAUBERGER2016206,braun2018observer}.

-Although there is much research on modeling, control, and estimation of solenoid actuators, on/off valves, and electromagnetic relays, there are no significant contributions with regard to analysis.
+Although there is much research on modeling, control, and estimation of solenoid actuators, on/off valves, and electromagnetic relays, a significant gap exists in the analysis area.
 In this paper, we present for the first time in the literature a stability analysis for electromechanical switching devices based on a single-coil reluctance actuator.
-The main goal of the work is to analyze why these systems exhibit hysteretic bistable behavior with respect to the supply voltage, i.e., why they are only stable at two given positions and why the switching in one direction occurs at a different voltage level than in the other direction.
-The study, which is performed using a hybrid dynamical model also presented in the paper, results in a series of analytic expressions relating the physical parameters of the system to the switching conditions.
-The results obtained are discussed in depth, emphasizing the implications in the design of new switching devices and other possible practical uses.
+The main contribution of the work is to explain why these systems exhibit hysteretic bistable behavior with respect to the supply voltage, i.e., why they are only stable at two given positions and why the switching in one direction occurs at a different voltage level than in the other direction.
+The study leverages a hybrid dynamical model, based on the insights and methodologies established in our previous research~{\cite{ramirez2016new}},~{\cite{ramirez2019hybrid}}, to obtain a series of analytic expressions relating the physical parameters of the system to the switching conditions.
+In order to improve the understanding of the theoretical results, the expressions obtained are presented alongside plots generated using parameter values that can be considered representative of a typical electromechanical switching device.
+The results are discussed in depth, emphasizing the implications in the design of new switching devices and other possible practical uses.
+To validate the theoretical findings, we also present experimental results obtained from a real device, confirming the predicted hysteretic bistable behavior.
+Finally, a parameter estimation procedure based on the derived expressions demonstrates the practical value of the research.